sanika79/defect_detection/README.md

 # Training on different dataset - bracket_brown

+- This time the **U-net input resolution was increased to - 512x512** since this dataset had more complicated patterns with multiple defects in same image.

 ![Defect predictions](outputs/bracket_brown/dice_loss_curve.png)
 ![Defect predictions](outputs/bracket_brown/bce_loss_curve.png)

 - The training curves look very noisy especially for dice loss.
 - It is also failing to converege.
 This suggests that model is not generalizing well to the validation set.

-## Bracket brown inference results
+## Bracket brown inference results on validation set
+- These patterns were difficult to detect as compared to holes and scratches present in the Bracket Black dataset.
+- These had multiple defects in the same image.

 - True positives
 ![Defect predictions](outputs/bracket_brown/tp1.png)